Classifications of Maritime Crew Members

 Chief Steward

-An individual classified as a chief steward is responsible for instructing and managing personnel, preparing meals, ensuring cleanliness, and overseeing inventory control.
-While a chief steward wears an officer's uniform, s/he is not a licensed Merchant Marine officer.
+The chief steward is responsible for instructing and managing personnel, preparing meals, ensuring cleanliness, and overseeing inventory control.
+While a chief steward wears an officer's uniform, the are not a licensed Merchant Marine officer.

 Engineering Department